 In the 1990s, about the time Rob Burton was having lunch with his daughter at her elementary school, HPM President Mike Lanier was offering his clients services beyond those of traditional contractors.
 He’d show clients processes to improve safety on a jobsite or share methods to better manage the schedule and budget.
 Mike provided this advice to his clients not only because they needed this guidance, but simply because it was the right thing to do.

 Built to Lead

 As Hoar Construction continued to grow, Mike and Rob recognized a distinct need in the market for a company focused solely on guiding clients through the entire construction process.
 Not a construction company, but a company dedicated to leading clients to success by managing all the intricacies of their construction projects.
 In 1997, Hoar Program Management (HPM) was founded to do just that.
 From the beginning, HPM sought to act as true advocates to its clients.
 Instead of clients worrying about the myriad details, we packaged our expertise in everything from architecture and building science to engineering and accounting.
 By putting our expertise to work, we were able to help owners complete their projects faster – and at a better price – than had they managed the entire process on their own.

 Expanding Our Footprint

 Over a decade ago, HPM expanded its geographical reach, bringing its unique approach to program leadership to the western U.S. In response to a growing number of projects in Texas, HPM established our Western Region headquarters in Dallas, now serving projects in Texas, Oklahoma, Colorado, California and Washington.
-Senior Vice President Steve Olson leads the Western Region while Jason Abernathy heads the Eastern Region, overseeing offices and projects throughout Alabama, Mississippi and Florida.
+James Adams leads operations in the West, and Jason Abernathy heads the Eastern Region, overseeing offices and projects throughout Alabama, Mississippi and Florida.

 The Program Management Leader